vicentematus/books/README.md

 To interact with the Google Sheets API, we need to  install the googleapis package.

+## Deployment

+- If you are using Github Actions, you need to create a secret that contains the `credentials.json` file.

 # Notes

 - For some reason bun doesnt read the .env file correctly?
 I need to explicitly pass down the env variable GOOGLE_APPLICATIONS_CREDENTIALS so it can read the secrets.json file.